The book

 Vacuum transitions

-The vacuum has structure.
+Within PDT, the vacuum is interpreted as possessing an underlying phase structure.
 Vacuum states are stable phase configurations capable of transition when coherence conditions change.
 Such transitions reshape the constraints under which future evolution occurs and may underpin some of the largest-scale changes in the universe.
 They are phase reorganisation operating at the deepest accessible levels.

 Phase hierarchies